Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-The results presented in Table \ref{tab:melhores02_parte2} show that most of the compared models correctly performed the covariate selection on low dispersion data ($\sigma=0.2$), except for grLASSO, which was not able to exclude any covariate in any of the hundred replications.
-When evaluating the selection performance for data with greater dispersion ($\sigma=20$), we can observe in Table \ref{tab:melhores20_parte2} that only the two versions of the proposed model ($\mu$ as a hyperparameter and as a parameter) were able to identify the true two variables that were used in the construction of synthetic data ($3^{\text{rd}}$ and $5^{\text{th}}$) in almost all replications.
+The results presented in Table \ref{tab:melhores02_parte2} show that most of the compared models correctly performed the covariate selection on low dispersion data ($\sigma=0.2$), except for grLASSO, which was unable to exclude any covariate in any of the hundred replications.
+When evaluating the selection performance for data with greater dispersion ($\sigma=20$), we can observe in Table \ref{tab:melhores20_parte2} that only the two versions of the proposed model ($\mu$ as a hyperparameter and as a parameter) and the BGLSS were able to identify the two true variables that were used in the construction of synthetic data ($3^{\text{rd}}$ and $5^{\text{th}}$) in almost all replications.

-It is worth noticing that the $\lambda = \sqrt{2}$ used in the versions of the proposed model was the lowest possible value for it since uniqueness problems in the stationary distribution begin to appear for smaller values of this parameter as a result of the combination of two factors: low regularization and multicollinearity of the covariate matrix.
-Therefore, this was a configuration with the lowest possible regularization, and the proposed model versions under this scenario were able to provide a good fit to the data while being able to select the variables correctly.
-In contrast, as noted earlier, the grLASSO, grSCAD and grMCP models face difficulties reconciling accuracy in the selection and quality of fit.
+It is important to note that the value of \(\lambda = \sqrt{2}\) used in the various versions of the proposed model represents the lowest feasible setting for this parameter.
+Using a smaller value can lead to problems with the uniqueness of the stationary distribution due to two factors: low regularization and multicollinearity among the covariates.
+While this setting offers the minimum possible regularization, the proposed model versions still achieved a good fit to the data while accurately selecting the variables.
+In contrast, as mentioned earlier, the grLASSO, grSCAD, and grMCP models faced difficulties in balancing accurate variable selection with the quality of fit.

+Finally, unlike the grLASSO, grSCAD and grMCP methods, the BGLSS method can select the variables well even in the case with large data dispersion ($\sigma = 20$) and is the only method among the ones considered here that can compete with our proposed methodology in terms of predictive quality (through the metric \eqref{eq:r2_PARTE2} and MSE) and variable selection capacity.